mu745511/mu745511/README.md

  # I'm a self-taught DataScientist from India !
 - 🔭 I’m currently working on kaggle competition SIIM COVID , SETI .
-- 🌱 I’m currently learning deep face recognition [ arcface , multiface ].
+- 🌱 I’m currently looking for opportunity in the field of Computer Vision.
 - 👯 I’m looking to collaborate with other projects related to AI .
 - 🥅 2021 Goals: Contributing more in the field of NLP and CV, creating SOTA Object detection Models .
 - ⚡ Fun fact: I love to train my models in tesla V-100 and play CSGO at the mean time.